ulfi03/aidex/doc/retrospectives/retrospective_2024-04-30.md

 ## Other Topics

 - Keep a close eye on the given timeframe
-- Complete the most important features & functionalities before doing anything else (bug fixing, easter eggs, etc.)
+- Complete the most important features & functionalities before doing anything else (bug fixing, Easter eggs, etc.)
   [Any additional topics or open discussions that came up during the retrospective]

 ---